algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Technical-Specifications.md

 Some of the key operations that the software will perform and that need to be represented via functions are:

 * Evaluating the list of possible transfers for a given tank
-* Evaluating the �closeness� of two blends of wines � this is performed by normalizing the blend in each mix (using the vector normal function for N dimension) and performing a Euclidean distance operation.
+* Evaluating the "closeness" of two blends of wines - this is performed by normalizing the blend in each mix (using the vector normal function for N dimension) and performing a Euclidean distance operation.
 * Compute a score for two system states to choose which one is better.
 * Quickly compute which tanks add up to a given amount: a problem known as the combination sum problem.